Yord/shargs/README.md

 You may either describe command-line options using a plain object or the `option` function that takes a [command-line argument](#defining-command-line-arguments).

+The definition of `answerOpt` reads as follows:

+> `answerOpt` is a command-line option that has no errors and the following arguments:
+> `--answer` is an argument that is read to the `answer` key and
+> must be followed by exactly one number that can only be `42`.
+> `-a` is an argument that is read to the `answer` key and
+> must be followed by exactly one number that can only be `42`.

+The reason why options are defined redundant is because that makes it easier for parsers to look them up.
+Command-line arguments exist, because their syntax is easier to parse for usage generators.

 Several Command-line options may be combined:

 ```js